lrahmani/oef-core/README.md

-# OEFCore
+# OEFCorePluto

-## Setup a OEF node
+## Setup a OEF Pluto node

 ### Using docker
-The quickest way to set up a OEF node is to run the Docker image `oef-core-image`:
+The quickest way to set up a OEF node Pluto is to run the Docker image `oef-core-pluto-image`:

 - Build:

-      ./oef-core-image/scripts/docker-build-img.sh
+      ./oef-core-pluto-image/scripts/docker-build-img.sh

 - Run:

-      ./oef-core-image/scripts/docker-run.sh -p <host-port>:3333 --
+      ./oef-core-pluto-image/scripts/docker-run.sh -p <host-port>:3333 --

 E.g. `<hosr-port>=3333`.